Misconceptions about Immunization

 - Healthy People 2010: Surgeon General's goals for immunization

 - Sabin Vaccine Institute: Vaccine news

 - National Institute of Allergy and Infectious Diseases: Jordan Report 2000: Accelerated Development of Vaccines

 - National Foundation for Infectious Diseases

-- First Candle/SIDS Alliance: position paper on immunization and sudden infant death syndrome
+- First Candle/SIDS Alliance: debunking of alleged link between immunization and sudden infant death syndrome

 - Vaccinate Your Family

 - Vaccine Education Center (Children's Hospital of Philadelphia)